hypo69/hypo/pytest/gemini - set 1/en/suppliers/wallmart/__init__.md

 # --- Important ---
 # Replace the following with actual tests based on the methods
 # in the `Graber` class.
-The above test demonstrates a basic pattern.
+The above test demonStartes a basic pattern.
 # For example, if Graber has a method to fetch data: